1ramihamada/1ramihamada.github.io/projects/3d-printing.md

 ---

 ## Overview
-The platform is built on a modified **Prusa i3 MK3S+**, where the standard filament extruder was removed and replaced with a syringe-based toolhead connected to a **Nordson Ultimus V high-precision air dispenser**.
-This configuration allows controlled deposition of gallium-based liquid metal for fabricating conductive strain sensors.
+This project focused on building the software and control infrastructure required to fabricate stretchable, liquid metal strain sensors using a modified 3D printing platform.
+Gallium-based materials behave very differently from standard thermoplastics, which makes reliable deposition difficult without tight coordination between motion control, extrusion pressure, and system timing.

+While the mechanical modifications to the **Prusa i3 MK3S+** and syringe-based extrusion hardware were handled separately, I was responsible for the **entire software stack**.
+This included developing the ROS2 control architecture, implementing printer–dispenser coordination, building the GUI, modifying firmware behavior, and creating calibration and registration tools to support repeatable sensor fabrication.
+The resulting system enables controlled deposition of liquid metal using a **Nordson Ultimus V high-precision air dispenser**, while maintaining the printer’s positional accuracy and reliability.

 <figure class="align-center">
   <img src="/assets/images/system_diagram.png" alt="Physical system overview" style="max-width: 900px; width: 100%;">
 </figure>

 ## System Architecture
-Printer motion, pneumatic control, and user interaction are handled as separate components using **ROS2**.
-By decoupling motion execution from extrusion control, the system maintains a high-speed G-code stream while allowing real-time adjustment of extrusion parameters.
-This architecture keeps deposition stable even when printing inside custom molds or on non-standard substrates.

-Each major function operates as a separate ROS2 node:
+I designed the control system around **ROS2** to separate printer motion, pneumatic control, and user interaction into independent nodes.
+This decoupling keeps the printer’s G-code stream fast and stable while allowing extrusion parameters to be adjusted in real time.

-- **Printer Node:** Serves as the hardware interface for the Prusa MK3S+.
-It handles G-code streaming, motion execution, and spatial transformations required for printing within custom molds.
-During path execution, it publishes start/stop triggers to the dispenser topic to synchronize extrusion with physical motion.
+- **Printer Node:** Streams G-code to the Prusa and handles motion execution and mold-aligned coordinate transforms.
+It also issues start/stop triggers to synchronize extrusion with movement.
-- **Dispenser Node:** Translates ROS messages into the serial command protocol used by the Nordson Ultimus V. It runs a dedicated worker loop to ensure pneumatic pulses are issued with minimal jitter.
+- **Dispenser Node:** Converts ROS commands into serial messages for the Nordson Ultimus V, using a dedicated worker loop to minimize pressure timing jitter.
-- **GUI Node:** Provides the operator interface for manual jogging, coordinate registration, and real-time parameter tuning.
-Extrusion pressure and vacuum settings can be adjusted mid-print without interrupting the printer’s serial buffer.
+- **GUI Node:** Provides real-time control for jogging, registration, and parameter tuning without interrupting the printer’s serial buffer.

-Inter-node communication is handled through asynchronous ROS2 topics and services.
-The Printer Node acts as the primary coordinator during path execution, issuing commands to the Dispenser Node via the `/dispenser/cmd` topic.
-This architecture isolates time-critical deposition control from printer motion, allowing precise liquid metal extrusion while preserving the printer’s standard motion profile.
+The Printer Node acts as the coordinator during execution, communicating with the Dispenser Node over ROS2 topics to isolate time-critical deposition control from motion planning.

 <figure class="align-center">
   <img src="/assets/images/ros_diagram.png" alt="ROS2 system architecture diagram" style="max-width: 900px; width: 100%;">
 </figure>

 ## Software Control & GUI
-The software interface was developed using **wxPython** and serves as the central control hub for the ROS2 system.
-The GUI runs as its own node, which keeps the interface responsive during long print jobs and allows manual interaction without interrupting the printer’s motion buffer.
+I developed a **wxPython-based GUI** that serves as the control layer for the ROS2 system.
+Running the GUI as its own node keeps the interface responsive during long print jobs and allows manual interaction without interrupting the printer’s motion buffer.

-The interface is organized into four primary control areas:
+The interface provides four core functions:

-- **Manual Hardware Interface:** The GUI allows operators to manually jog printer axes, home the system, and send raw G-code commands.
-A dedicated control is provided for the Nordson dispenser, allowing the liquid metal to be primed and the syringe tip cleared before starting a print.
+- **Manual Control:** Jogging axes, homing, and sending raw G-code, with dedicated controls to prime and clear the Nordson dispenser.
-- **Coordinate Registration:** To support printing inside custom molds, the GUI includes a registration tool.
-The operator records three reference corners on the substrate, and the system computes a transformation matrix that aligns the digital toolpath with the physical mold.
+- **Coordinate Registration:** Recording reference points on a substrate and computing a transform to align digital toolpaths with custom molds.
-- **Real-Time Parameter Tuning:** Extrusion pressure and vacuum retract settings can be adjusted live during a print.
-This makes it possible to compensate for changes in material viscosity or surface tension without re-slicing the original G-code.
+- **Live Parameter Tuning:** Adjusting extrusion pressure and vacuum retract settings mid-print to compensate for material behavior.
-- **Path Visualization:** A built-in matplotlib visualization provides a 3D preview of the loaded G-code, allowing the operator to verify the print path and coordinate offsets before committing to a deposition run.
+- **Path Visualization:** A 3D preview of the loaded G-code to verify toolpaths and offsets before execution.

-### Data Flow & Monitoring
-The GUI continuously monitors system state through a serial response terminal that displays real-time feedback from the Prusa firmware.
-Synchronous ROS2 services are used to poll the current nozzle position (`M114`), ensuring the graphical interface remains aligned with the printer’s physical state during manual setup and calibration.
+The GUI also monitors system state through live serial feedback from the printer and uses ROS2 services (e.g., `M114`) to keep the displayed position synchronized with the physical hardware during setup and calibration.

 <figure class="align-center">
   <img src="/assets/images/gui.png" alt="User Interface Preview" style="max-width: 900px; width: 100%;">
 </figure>

 ## Custom Firmware Modifications
-The stock Prusa firmware was modified to support the non-standard hardware and thermal behavior required for liquid metal printing.
-Gallium solidifies near room temperature but becomes overly fluid if overheated, so maintaining a narrow temperature range is essential for stable extrusion and consistent trace formation.
+I modified the stock Prusa firmware to support the non-standard hardware and thermal behavior required for liquid metal printing.
+Because gallium solidifies near room temperature and becomes unstable if overheated, the printer’s default assumptions for thermoplastic extrusion had to be adjusted.

-- **Thermal Handling:** The default firmware temperature limits and safety checks were adjusted to allow the use of an external heating element on the syringe-based toolhead.
-These changes prevented the printer from faulting due to assumptions made for thermoplastic extrusion, while still allowing the liquid metal to remain molten throughout a print.
+- **Thermal Handling:** Firmware temperature limits and safety checks were modified to support an external heating element on the syringe-based toolhead without triggering fault conditions.
-- **Kinematic Tuning:** Motion parameters were recalibrated to account for the added mass and inertia of the syringe-based toolhead.
-Acceleration and jerk settings were reduced to limit mechanical vibrations that would otherwise cause breaks or thinning in conductive traces.
+- **Kinematic Tuning:** Acceleration and jerk parameters were reduced to account for the added mass of the syringe toolhead, minimizing vibrations that caused trace breakage.
 - **Sensor Calibration:** Thermistor tables and motion limits were updated to reflect the custom heating hardware and modified toolhead geometry.
-This ensured temperature readings and motion bounds remained consistent with the physical setup.

-These firmware changes provide the mechanical and thermal stability needed for the ROS2 control system to execute precise motion and extrusion commands.
+These changes provided the mechanical and thermal stability required for reliable software-controlled deposition.

 ## Calibration and Path Optimization
-Before fabricating functional sensors, a series of calibration routines were used to synchronize the pneumatic dispenser with the printer’s motion system.
-Gallium-based alloys have high surface tension and low viscosity, which makes them prone to beading or trace breakage when pressure and print speed are not properly matched.
+To achieve repeatable deposition, I calibrated the interaction between printer motion and pneumatic extrusion.
+Gallium’s high surface tension and low viscosity make it sensitive to mismatches between speed, pressure, and timing.

-- **Pressure–Speed Synchronization:** Spiral test patterns were used to evaluate trace continuity under changing motion conditions.
-Spirals are well suited for this purpose because they involve continuous changes in direction and velocity.
-By running these patterns at different feed rates and pressures, the optimal pressure settings in the Nordson node were identified to match the Prusa node’s motion profile.
-This prevented material pooling at corners and discontinuities along straight segments.
+- **Pressure–Speed Matching:** Spiral test patterns were used to tune extrusion pressure against feed rate, preventing pooling at corners and discontinuities along straight paths.

-- **Nozzle Height (Z Calibration):** Liquid metal deposition is highly sensitive to the gap between the syringe tip and the substrate.
-If the nozzle is too high, surface tension causes the material to bead into droplets; if it is too low, the tip drags through the deposited trace.
-A stepped calibration block was used to determine the Z-offset that maintains a continuous bridge of material between the nozzle and the surface.
+- **Z-Height Calibration:** A stepped calibration block was used to determine the nozzle offset that maintains a continuous material bridge without dragging or beading.

-- **Start/Stop Latency Compensation:** Unlike thermoplastic extrusion, liquid metal exhibits inertia and a short delay between pneumatic actuation and material flow.
-To compensate for this, G-code trigger timing and vacuum retract parameters in the Nordson node were tuned to eliminate tails and blobs at the ends of conductive paths.
-This ensured clean starts and stops for individual traces.
+- **Start/Stop Timing:** G-code trigger timing and vacuum retract settings were tuned to compensate for pneumatic latency, eliminating tails and blobs at trace endpoints.

-Together, these calibration steps enabled the transition from exploratory material testing to the repeatable, high-precision deposition required for research-scale sensor fabrication.
+These calibrations enabled consistent, high-precision deposition suitable for research-scale sensor fabrication.

 <figure class="align-center">
   <img src="/assets/images/sensor_samples.png" alt="Printed liquid metal strain sensors" style="max-width: 900px; width: 100%;">